Yihao-Shi/GeoTaichi/README.md

 This project is licensed under the GNU General Public License v3 - see the [LICENSE](https://www.gnu.org/licenses/) for details.

 ## Citation
+Please kindly star :star: this project if it helps you.
+We take great efforts to develope and maintain it :grin::grin:.
 If you find GeoTaichi is helpful, you can [star it](https://github.com/Yihao-Shi/GeoTaichi).

 ## Acknowledgements